 Get In Touch

 P. (02) 9868 2223

 ABN 95 512 471 818 • CFN 12295 Charitable Fundraising Act 1991 All donations over $2 are tax deductible

 RDA (NSW) is a volunteer organisation providing equine assisted activities for people with disabilities to develop and enhance abilities

-We acknowledge the Traditional Owners and Custodians of the lands on which we live and work and pay our respect to Elders past, present and future.
+We acknowledge the Traditional Owners and Custodians of the lands on which we live and work and pay our respect to Elders past and present.